Portion/Yield:Makes approximately 4 x 240g blocks

-I have to confess that I’ve been slightly naughty by ignoring the golden rule just a teeny-weeny bit, by adding vanilla seeds, fresh orange, lime or lemon zest when having a specific idea in mind.
+You can however flavour your pastry without changing the structure too much by adding vanilla seeds, ground cinnamon, ground nutmeg, fresh orange, lime or lemon zest.
 If you add small quantities and do not over do it the recipe will be perfectly delicious and fine.

 - 460g plain all purpose flour